Eli-Grossman/Eli-Grossman.github.io/fire.md

 ## Cibola National Forest
-I spent two abbreviated fire seasons as a crewmember on the Apache Kid Wilderness Wildland Fire Module based out of the Magdalena Ranger District, Cibola National Forest.
+I spent two student fire seasons as a crewmember on the Apache Kid Wilderness Wildland Fire Module based out of the Magdalena Ranger District, Cibola National Forest.
 Beyond developing my basic wildland firefighting skills, I began training as a fire effects monitor to provide real-time incident fire behavior and effects observations on large managed fires.

 Here's a sample FEMO report I helped write on a training assignment: